-Unyoked, the travel start-up that’s all about unplugging and unwinding in the wilderness, has added six new cabins to its portfolio of remote getaways.
+Unyoked, the travel start-up that’s all about unplugging and unwinding in the wilderness, now has over 75 pint-sized cabins in its portfolio of remote getaways.

 Twin brothers Cameron and Chris Grant launched Unyoked in 2016 as a way to escape their fast-paced city jobs.

 This year, gift them a dinner to remember with a Broadsheet Gift Card.SHOP NOW

 “We realised our lifestyle and the amount we were working ... [weren’t] congruent with a healthy lifestyle and how our bodies should be treated,” Cameron tells Broadsheet.
 “We wanted a way to access a more natural environment more often, and that's how it all started.”

 A yoke is a wooden bar that connects domesticated animals to carts or farming equipment, effectively harnessing them to work.
 To be “unyoked” means to be free of that harness, but for the brothers it’s so much more.

 “[It’s] all about leaving the worries of the nine-to-five life behind, slowing down and forgetting about being busy, using your hands and really connecting with the moment – being part of something bigger out there, and that’s what nature really does to you,” Chris says.